 Descartes's Rule of Signs

-Descartes's Rule of Signs is a method to determine the possible number of positive and negative real zeros of a polynomial.
-It involves counting the number of sign changes in the coefficients of f(x) for positive zeros and f(-x) for negative zeros.
-The actual number of positive or negative zeros is either equal to the number of sign changes or less than it by an even number.
+Descartes's Rule of Signs is a method used to determine the possible number of positive and negative real zeros of a polynomial function by counting the sign changes in the coefficients.
+The number of positive real zeros is equal to the number of sign changes in f(x) or less than that by an even number.
+For negative zeros, the rule is applied to f(-x).

 Recommended video: